WormBase/ideas-list/README.md

 * Expected outcome: Improve the relevance of search result by improving the code that indexes the content and/or queries the search index
 * Skills preferred: Elasticsearch
 * Possible mentors: Sibyl Gao
 * Difficulty rating: medium

+### Navigating search with faccets
+[_Core/UI development_]
+Often researchers will either want to learn about a list of genes or would like to find a list of genes that have certain characteristics.
+Allowing users to navigate the data with facets, counts, and dynamic graphs.
+Currently index the entities in our main database into ElasticSearch and display the results to the user.
+Although this interface has shown to be effective we believe that there would be great utility in taking advantage of facets and counts that technologies like ElasticSearch provide.
+* Expected outcome: Improve search interface through the use of facets and relevant visualizations.
+* Skills preferred: Elasticsearch, JavaScript, d3.js
+* Possible mentors: Sibyl Gao, Adam Wright
+* Difficulty rating: medium

 ### Revision tracking curation database and tools